Mac Gargan: "New Ways to Die"

 Gargan reappears during the "New Ways to Die" story arc of The Amazing Spider-Man, no longer possessing the knowledge of Spider-Man's secret identity.
 Gargan and the Thunderbolts are called back to New York to capture Spider-Man.
 While on a search for the wall-crawler, Gargan's symbiote senses a former host nearby.
 Gargan suspects that it is Spider-Man but instead finds Eddie Brock at the F.E.A.S.T center (a soup kitchen).
 The Venom symbiote attempts to leave Gargan to re-bond with Brock, much to Gargan's (and Brock's) dismay.
 Upon making contact with Brock, his skin is shown to be caustic to his former symbiote, and as a white substance seeps out of his pores covering his body, Brock uses the Anti-Venom symbiote and battles Gargan.
 With some help from Spider-Man, Anti-Venom subdues Venom and nearly destroys the symbiote.
 Norman Osborn uses a sample of Anti-Venom's DNA from Mac Gargan and creates a poisonous counter to its healing powers by combining the sample with the immune system of Freak.
 Mac Gargan is injected with the "cure" and is given a new Scorpion battlesuit, which contains the venom, until the symbiote can recover.
 Anti-Venom tracks down Gargan at Oscorp.
 After a grueling battle "Ven-orpion" injects the toxin into Anti-Venom and seemly kills the suit.
 He then attempts to kill Brock but the symbiote tries holding him back, still feeling love for its former host.
-The symbiote gains its strength and breaks though the Scorpion suit.
+The symbiote gains its strength and breaks through the Scorpion suit.
 Gargan gives up but promises that he will get past this problem and will someday finish Brock.

 Secret Invasion

 Gargan was seen being thrown from Thunderbolt Mountain by Captain Marvel.
 Gargan was later seen with the other Thunderbolts in Washington.
-The Skrulls attempt to trick him into killing normal humans in order to find out which of them are Skrulls.
-Osborn attempted to prevent the symbiote from killing anyone by threatening to kill Mac Gargan and promising to help satisfy his "urges" later, only for Gargan to reveal that the threat he appeared to pose to civilians was a ruse in order to draw out a disguised Skrull.
+The Skrulls attempt to trick him into killing normal humans to find out which of them are Skrulls.
+Osborn attempted to prevent the symbiote from killing anyone by threatening to kill Mac Gargan and promising to help satisfy his "urges" later, only for Gargan to reveal that the threat he appeared to pose to civilians was a ruse to draw out a disguised Skrull.
 Venom played a huge part in fighting the Skrulls.
 He was seen slashing and eating the Skrulls all at once.
 He soon joins the Thunderbolts and the remaining heroes for the final battle against the Skrulls.
 During the battle, he was a force to be reckoned with.

 Venom, along with most of the Thunderbolts team, attempts to kill partner Songbird on the orders of Osborn.
 Facing Venom, Songbird was defeated and almost eaten by Venom, but escaped with help from the Swordsman.